wp-plugins/gwolle-gb/readme.txt

 The current todolist is slowly getting shorter.
 If you do have a feature request, please post it on the support forum.

 * More translations (send them in).
-* Import from certain post or just all comments.
 * Form: Add smileys to the form, maybe even emoji?
 * Editor: add options to change the date.
 * Frontend: add option to show only one entry with $_GET entry_id.